phucvu-nyu/bst236/docs/chapter_appendix/installation.md

   - Search for `r.bracketedPaste` and ensure it's checked.
   - Search for `r.plot.useHttpgd` and enable it to use the httpgd plot viewer.

-**6. Verify the Setup**

-To confirm everything is set up correctly:

-- Open a new terminal in VS Code:
-  - Click on "Terminal" in the top menu and select "New Terminal."
-- Type `radian` and press Enter.
-- The radian console should start, displaying syntax highlighting and auto-completion features.

-You can now write and execute R code within VS Code using the radian console, benefiting from enhanced features like syntax highlighting and auto-completion.

-For a visual walkthrough, consider watching the following tutorial:

 # Cluster